HAIT-TUDD/Headline_extraction/README.md

 ## Documentation

+This is an example of a workflow to extract headlines in the "nationasozialistische" newspaper "Freiheitskampf" using the tool [LayoutParser](https://github.com/Layout-Parser/layout-parser).
+The extraction of headlines should be used to find manually annotated articles by HAIT researchers in the daily newspaper faster.
+Furthermore, a quantitative analysis could be performed in terms of size and wording of the headlines.
+This could give conclusions about the propagandistic effect of certain articles.
+The headline extraction will be complemented by a subsequent OCR processing.

 ## Installation

 First of all you need to create a virtual environment for python.
 You can also follow the instructions without a virtual environment, but that is not recommended.